dguzenko/newdocs/docs/zoocart.md

 **Important note:** Subscription created right after checkout is inactive and contains no terms Valid From/To.
 This Subscription will be automatically activated when appropriate order status becames *Payment Received* or *Completed* and Valid From/To dates will be set according to chosen subscription Duration.

 How to Setup Product Weights
 ----------------------------

-To setup weights for your products you can use **Measures Pro** element, that is included into ZOOcart package.
+If your Shipping rates contain limitations by weight, you should setup weights for your products using **Measures Pro** element, that is included into ZOOcart package.

 1. Add the **Measures Pro** element to the product type and set required weight-assumed measuring units for it (e.g.: lb, g, kg) in the *Unit* field in the Specific settings of the element.
 2. Specify weight values of product in the Item settings.
 3. If needed, assign the **Measures Pro** element to required position in the Layout to show the product weight on your page.

 Now ZOOcart will automaticaly evaluate appropriate element's value as weight and calculate total order weight relying on that element's values.
-If your Shipping rates contains limitations by weight, they will be filtered automatically depending on total cart weight or item weight (defined by Item-based Shipping rate or Order-based option).
+If your Shipping rates contain limitations by weight, they will be filtered automatically depending on total cart weight or item weight (defined by Item-based Shipping rate or Order-based option).

 Uninstallation
 ==============